Elementary Learning Program

 Format and Cost

-• sessions are scheduled twice a week and students meet with their tutor for 1 hour each time
+• Meeting twice a week for 1-hour each time

-• homework is assigned after each session
+• Homework is assigned after each session

 To ensure schedule integrity and consistency with the same tutor, we strongly recommend that the days and times of these sessions remain the same throughout the program.